 Amarbayasgalant monastery in Buren-khaan mount, Baruunburen sum, Selenge province.
 Photography © Batzaya Choijiljav

 Way to Russian border or famous Amarbayasgalant Monastery can give you short stop in Darkhan city, Mongolia’s third largest city.
 There you can find big seated Buddha statue near bridge which connects the two parts of Darkhan.
 The statue is more commonly visited by locals and becoming famous among tourists.
 While on your western tours Mongolia, it may give good views to both old city and new Darkhan city.
 Also you can walk over to Man on horseback playing Morin Khuur /Horse Headed Fiddle/ monument across the suspension bridge.
 You can have chance of big Buddha Statue while visiting and passing through Darkhan city.

 6. Golden Buddha Statue in Erdenet city

 A new temple, The Huge Golden Buddha Sitting on a Lotus, was built on the eastern side of the Erdenet city in 2011.
 Erdenet city is the second largest city of the country and famous for Erdenet Mining Corporation.
-There you can find 8 stupas, honorable light house, entrance gate and main temple.
+There you can find 8 stupas, honorable lighthouse, entrance gate, and main temple.

 The main temple houses meditation room, valuable things of religious history and culture, portrays of various gods and more.
 The Buddha statue is made of 87 tons of pure latten.
-The statue has been attracting lot of interests of both local and foreign visitors.
+The statue has been attracting a lot of interests of both local and foreign visitors.
 There is also another attraction that you may see is Friendship Monument which can be accessed from the same hill.
-You can catch good view from the city there and experience local people’s Buddhism.
+You can catch a good view of the city there and experience local people’s Buddhism.